suhuruli/docs/reference/sql-query-tables/prices/trades.md

 ---
-description: SQL table schema for spiceai.trades
+description: SQL table schema for prices.trades
 ---

 # Trade data

 All trades from centralised exchanges (e.g. Coinbase), and SpiceAI computed trades.
-For a more detailed view, see [`spiceai.trades_detailed`](trades\_detailed.md).
+For a more detailed view, see [`prices.trades_detailed`](trades\_detailed.md).

 | Column Name        | Data Type          | Description                                                         |
 | ------------------ | ------------------ | ------------------------------------------------------------------- |